Mary Bell: Background

 In the 1960s, Newcastle upon Tyne experienced a significant urban renewal project.
-Many inner boroughs of the city saw Victorian era terraced slums demolished in order that modern houses and flats could be constructed, although several families resided in buildings earmarked for demolition as they awaited rehousing by the council.
+Many inner boroughs of the city saw Victorian-era terraced slums demolished in order that modern houses and flats could be constructed, although several families resided in buildings earmarked for demolition as they awaited rehousing by the council.

 Local children frequently played in or close to the derelict houses and upon the rubble-strewn expanses of land razed and partially cleared by contractors.
 One of these locations was a large expanse of waste ground located close to a railway line known to local children as "Tin Lizzie".
 The street which ran parallel to this expanse of waste ground was St. Margaret's Road.

 Martin Brown

 On 25 May 1968, the day before her 11th birthday, Bell strangled four-year-old Martin Brown in an upstairs bedroom of a derelict house located at 85 St. Margaret's Road.
 She is believed to have committed this crime alone.
 Brown's body was discovered by three children at approximately 3:30 p.m.
 He was lying on his back with his arms stretched above his head.
 Aside from specks of blood and foam around his mouth, no signs of violence were visible upon his body.
 A local workman named John Hall soon arrived on the scene; he attempted to perform cardiopulmonary resuscitation (CPR), to no avail.

-As Hall attempted CPR, two local girls, 10-year-old Mary Bell (known locally as "May"), and her 13-year-old friend and neighbour, Norma Bell, appeared at the doorway to the bedroom.
-Both were quickly shooed out of the house; the two knocked on the door of Martin's aunt, Rita Finlay, and informed her: "One of your sister's bairns has just had an accident.
+As Hall attempted CPR, Mary Bell and Norma Bell appeared at the doorway to the bedroom.
+Both were quickly shooed out of the house; the two knocked on the door of Martin's aunt, Rita Finlay, and informed her: "One of your sisters' bairns has just had an accident.
 We think it's Martin, but we can't tell because there's blood all over him."

-The following day, Dr. Bernard Knight conducted a post-mortem upon the body of Martin Brown.
+The following day, Bernard Knight conducted a post-mortem upon the body of Martin Brown.
 Knight was unable to find any signs of violence on the child's body, and thus was unable to determine the child's cause of death, although he was able to discount the investigators' theory the child had died of poisoning through ingesting tablets.
 An inquest on 7 June returned an open verdict.